K3nny567/Cheat-Menu-Framework/Framework/_readme_CheatsMod_Credits.md

 • DocNITE (for the code that was previously used in the translation support)

+• Galenmereth / Tor Damian for the Plugin Framework

 ## Translations

 • RUS - [Zhong Xina | z洪ξ那](https://f95zone.to/members/3532752/)